idcrook/idcrook.github.io/_posts/2019-02-02-creating-a-microsd-ubuntu-mint-boot-drive-for-atomic-pi.md

 Other storage possibilities are a microSD card slot and a USB 3.0 port (and also, a USB 2.0 port if you have the breakout board).

 The first boot, I had connected an Ethernet cable into the APi, and the BIOS waited to PXE network boot, as this is enabled in the uEFI BIOS by default.
 It will block there unless your hit <kbd>Esc</kbd> twice (once for IPv4, another for IPv6).
-This behavior (`Boot from PXE`) can be disabled in the BIOS so that intervention at boot time is required.
+This behavior (`Boot from PXE`) can be disabled in the BIOS so that intervention at boot time isn't required.

 From there if no other bootable sources are found, the board will boot using the Lubuntu image contained on the built-in eMMC storage.